romain-chiap/PX4_SIH_QuadX/README.md

 Coriolis g Corporation is a Canadian company specialized in Vertical Takeoff and Landing (VTOL) Unmanned Aerial Vehicles (UAV).

 The company is focusing on devloping a new type of VTOL aircraft using a passive coupling system.
 We are specialized in dynamics and control and real time simulation.
+The SIH is a simple simulator for quadrotors realeased for free and without any conditions.

 Discover our current platform at www.vogi-vtol.com